elstudio/drupal-codespace/README.md

 Run Drupal 9 inside a Codespace for development purposes.

-The `.devcontainer` folder contains configuration to spin up a Codespace running Apache, MySQL, PHP 8.1 and Composer.
+The `.devcontainer` folder contains configuration to spin up a Codespace running Apache, MySQL, PHP 8.1 and Composer, based on [Microsoft's PHP devcontainer](https://github.com/devcontainers/images/tree/main/src/php).

 ## How to use it